jermbo/BackToBasics/README.md

 #### Style Rules

 You will run into different styles for naming a variable.
-I want to take a minute and list out and define the most common ones.
+Here is a list of common ones you might come across in the wild.

 - **Camel Case** is a compound word where the first word is all lowercase, and the first letter of each following word is capitalized.
 For example; `currentUser` `totalBalance` `playerPositionX` `currentDashboardState`
 - **Pascal Case** is a compound word where the first letter of every word is capitalized and the rest are lower cased.
-- **Snake Case** is the practice of writing compound in which the elements are separated with one underscore.
+- **Snake Case** is a compound word where all characters are lowercase and each word is separated by an underscore ( \_ ).

-Outside the **Naming Rules**, style choices are completely optional and up to you.
-My general advice is, pick one and stick with it.
-Consistency is way more important than any given style.
+Outside the **Naming Rules**, style choices are completely optional.
+Whichever you choose, be **consistent**. **Consistency** is way more important than any given style.

-Lastly, choose meaningful names.
+Choose meaningful names.
 Code is for you and other humans.
-It's important to write code as human understandable as possible.
-Avoid abbreviations only you know, or obscure names that don't fit the context of the code you are creating, or giving a name that does not represent the data it is storing.
+It's important to write code as humanly understandable as possible.
+Avoid abbreviations only you know, or obscure names that don't fit the context of the code you are creating, or creating a name that does not represent the data it's storing.

-#### Examples
+#### Variable Examples

 To define a variable you use the keyword **let** or **const** and give it a name.